vsjondhale/LearnRust/README.md

 - `Library crates` don’t have a main function, and they don’t compile to an executable.
 Instead, they define functionality intended to be shared with multiple projects.
 For example, the `rand crate`
 - A `package` is a bundle of one or more crates that provides a set of functionality.
 - A package contains a Cargo.toml file that describes how to build those crates.
+- Cargo passes the crate root files to rustc to build the library or binary.

 #### Defining Modules to Control Scope and Privacy
 - Create a new library named restaurant by running ```cargo new --lib restaurant```;